FinalForEach/G52GRP-Aircraft-clone/README.md

 This should install glfw3 and all its dependencies.
 The make file should run perfectly.

 ### Installing dependencies on Mac:
+`brew install glfw`

+This has not been tested, but should work- change this text if it has.

 ### Installing dependencies on Windows: